Skoda Enyaq Coupe Review & Prices

 The Coupe version of the Enyaq electric car doesn’t have the same level of choice power-wise as the SUV alternative, with just the larger of the two battery options available on this sportier-looking model.
 That means an 82kWh battery and 286hp power from the motor.

-The less boxy styling and small reduction in practicality comes at a cost - the Coupe is priced at nearly £2,000 more than the regular Enyaq.
-And you’re only able to choose from Edition and Sportline Plus trim levels, as well as the higher-performance vRS range topper reviewed separately.
+The less boxy styling and small reduction in practicality comes at a cost - the Coupe is priced at nearly £2,000 more than the regular Enyaq with the same battery.
+There's a choice of three trims called Edition, SportLine Plus and L&K, as well as the higher-performance vRS range topper reviewed separately.

-The Enyaq Coupe costs less than the equivalent Volkswagen - the ID5 - that’s built using the same underpinnings, and is also slightly less than Toyota’s Bz4x EV despite having a better official range figure and more power.
-It closely matches the pricing of the Nissan Ariya and Kia EV6, but again has better performance and range figures than either when you compare like-for-like pricing.
+The Enyaq Coupe has a similar starting price to the Volkswagen ID5, which is built using the same underpinnings, and is slightly pricier than Toyota’s bZ4X EV.
+It's also more expensive than the Nissan Ariya and similar to a Kia EV6, but has better performance and range figures than either when you compare like-for-like.

 Performance and drive comfort

-Comfortable to ride in, both from a space and ride quality point of view, although there’s little about the Enyaq that encourages more spirited driving
+Comfortable to ride in, both from a space and comfort point of view, although there’s little about the Enyaq that encourages more spirited driving

 In town